Superpower

 A Superpowered Democracy

-We stayed out of the wars with Napoleon, and when we did participate in conflicts, they were issues that involved us directly and domestically and took place on American soil: the War of 1812, the Mexican-American War, and, obviously, the Civil War.
+However, the Monroe Doctrine of 1823 warned European powers against influencing affairs in the Western Hemisphere.
+Still, the European powers largely disregarded it because of our weaker military.
+Ultimately, we stayed out of the wars with Napoleon, and when we did participate in conflicts, they were issues that involved us directly and domestically and took place on American soil: the War of 1812, the Mexican-American War, and the Civil War.

 But all this began to change in the 20th century.

 After the victory in the Spanish-American War in 1898, the United States began to push to become a global power.
+Our expanding economy and acquisition of territories increased America’s global influence, and by Theodore Roosevelt’s presidency, our global status was starting to come to fruition.

-Roosevelt wanted to project our influence abroad, so he did many things, like creating a powerful navy that included new battleships nicknamed the Great White Fleet.
+Roosevelt wanted to project our influence abroad, so he took several steps, including the creation of a powerful navy that included new battleships nicknamed the Great White Fleet.
+He believed we needed to protect our interests and grow the economy by becoming involved globally.

 Then came World War II, which changed everything.

 During the rise of fascism and totalitarianism in the 1930s, like the Nazis, Imperial Japan, and Fascist Italy, the United States was more focused on domestic issues as the Great Depression was ongoing.
+The attack on Pearl Harbor by Imperial Japan, however, changed everything.
+And at the end of the war, the United States emerged for the first time as a global superpower, along with the Soviet Union.

 The Cold War followed, and as the two global superpowers avoided direct confrontation, the United States maintained a policy of containment and deterrence toward the communist Soviet Union.